José Gabriel Funes: Views around Extraterrestrials

 and ruling out the existence of aliens would be like "putting limits" on God's creative freedom.

 He has speculated that such alien life forms could even be “free from Original Sin ... [remaining] in full friendship with their creator.”
+He is also on record as stating "I continue to believe that God created the universe, and that we are not the product of chance, but the children of a good father, who has a design for us based on love," though he does believe in the Big Bang.